PCSX2/pcsx2/README.md

 # Project Details

 The PCSX2 project has been running for more than ten years.
-Once only able to run a few public domain demos, newer versions enable many games to work at full speed, including popular titles such as *Final Fantasy X* or *Devil May Cry 3*.
-Visit the *[PCSX2 homepage](http://pcsx2.net)* to check the latest compatibility status of games (with more than 2000 titles tested), or ask your doubts in the *[Official forums](http://forums.pcsx2.net/)*.
+Once only able to run a few public domain demos, newer versions enable many games to work at full speed, including popular titles such as Final Fantasy X or Devil May Cry 3.
+Visit the [PCSX2 homepage](http://pcsx2.net) to check the latest compatibility status of games (with more than 2000 titles tested), or ask for help in the [official forums](http://forums.pcsx2.net/).

-The latest officially released stable version is *1.4.0*.
+The latest officially released stable version is version 1.4.0.

-Installers and binaries for both Windows and Linux are available from **[our website](http://pcsx2.net/download.html)**.
+Installers and binaries for both Windows and Linux are available from [our website](http://pcsx2.net/download.html).

-Development builds are also available from **[our website](http://pcsx2.net/download/development/git.html)**.
+Development builds are also available from [our website](http://pcsx2.net/download/development/git.html).

 ![KOF 2002](https://dl.dropboxusercontent.com/u/743491/PCSX2/KoF2002.jpg "KOF 2002")
 ![Final Fantasy XII](https://dl.dropboxusercontent.com/u/743491/PCSX2/FinalFantasyXII.jpg "Final Fantasy XII")